 Assistant or Associate Professor in Recreation and Park Administration (RPA): Recreation Management

-The School of Kinesiology and Recreation invites applications for the position of a tenure-track, Assistant or Associate Professor in Recreation and Park Administration (RPA): Recreation Management, beginning August 16, 2018.
+The School of Kinesiology and Recreation invites applications for the position of a tenure-track, Assistant or Associate Professor in Recreation and Park Administration (RPA): Recreation Management, to begin August 16, 2020.

 QUALIFICATIONS: A terminal academic degree (PhD, ReD, or EdD) in Recreation and Park Administration/Leisure Studies or a related field is required.
-Applicants with expected completion of doctoral degree before March 2019 will be considered.
-Practical experience in the field of recreation, parks, and/or tourism is preferred.
-Experience in college teaching, research, and professional service is desired.
-Candidates must have focused scholarship in the area of recreation/leisure studies.
+Applicants with expected completion of their doctoral degree by May 2021 will be considered.
+Candidates must have focused scholarship in the area of recreation/leisure studies and provide a description of their college teaching and experience in the field of recreation, parks, and/or tourism.
 For consideration at the associate professor level, applicants should have an appropriate record of teaching excellence and scholarly productivity.
 State law mandates demonstrable oral proficiency in the English language as a requirement for this position.

-1) TEACHING: Provide quality instruction in undergraduate RPA professional core courses, undergraduate recreation management sequence classes, and graduate courses in recreation administration.
-Direct independent studies, graduate research projects and theses.
+1) TEACHING: Provide quality instruction in undergraduate RPA core courses, undergraduate recreation management sequence classes, and graduate courses in recreation administration.
+Direct independent studies, graduate research projects, and theses.

 3) SERVICE: Participate in faculty meetings and School activities.
 Serve on School, College, and/or University Committees and contribute to professional organizations.
 Advise majors regarding general career options and professional matters.

 APPOINTMENT: Tenure-track, nine-month position.
 Salary is competitive and is commensurate with qualifications and experience with a comprehensive benefits package.